 late January to early June

 Extension of EAP participation is possible from the fall to the year.

 During the Ulpan and the academic term or year at Hebrew University, you will live in university accommodations on the Mount Scopus campus.
 For security reasons, you are required to live in the Student Village, Resnick dormitories, or Idelson apartment building.

 The cost of Ulpan housing is included in the UCEAP fees, but you are responsible to reserve term or year housing and pay the cost directly to Hebrew University.

-See the program calendar on the UCEAP website.
+See the UCEAP Calendar.
 Some academic options have a longer calendar than other options.
 If your option is longer, you will pay more for your housing.

 In order to integrate more fully into the Israeli community, you are encouraged to participate in cultural and other activities.
 The Office of Student Activities (OSA) at the Rothberg International School organizes various extracurricular events and excursions.
 Join clubs, sports teams, or music/theater/art groups; provide volunteer services to social organizations; participate in athletic events and religious activities; and attend lectures, discussions, and receptions in academic and community circles.

 You will become a member of the Students’ Union, which sponsors a wide range of activities including a weekly movie, concert, and speakers’ series.
 There are sports facilities, clubs, and classes on the Edmond Safra campus (Givat Ram) and the Mount Scopus campus.
 See the Hebrew University website for detailed information on available facilities at the university and in the city.
 The Lerner Family Indoor Sports Complex on the Mount Scopus campus is the most advanced sports facility in Jerusalem.